kamephis/arduino-uno-examples/README.md

 This repository contains a collection of Arduino uno example sketches

 # Examples
-All examples are located in the example folder
+All examples are located in the sketches folder

 1. Basic text example
 This example uses the LiquidDisplay.h library and demonstrates how to display a text string on the 16x2 Display